Curate DataFrames and AnnDatas¶

 1 synonym found: "astrocytic glia" → "astrocyte"

-→ curate synonyms via .standardize("cell_type") for remaining terms:
+→ curate synonyms via .standardize("cell_type")

 → fix typos, remove non-existent values, or save terms via .add_new_from("cell_type")